-In 2020, the City began receiving the Permanent Local Housing Allocation (PLHA) grant from HCD.
+In 2020, the City began receiving the Permanent Local Housing Allocation (PLHA) grant from State Department of Housing and Community Development (HCD).
 One portion of the grant is being utilized for subsidizing tenant services in special needs affordable housing while the remainder of the funds were used to develop and fund a new rapid rehousing program.
 The City anticipates continuing to receive this funding as an annual formula grant and plans to use it to increase housing affordability within the City.

-2.6 Increasing efficiency in the Housing Development Process
+2.6 Increasing Efficiency in the Housing Development Process

-One of the local responses to the emerging COVID-19 pandemic included streamlining the development process, which has now switched to an all-electronic plan submittal and review process.
+One of the local responses to the emerging COVID-19 pandemic included streamlining the development review process, which has now switched to an all-electronic plan submittal and review process.
 The City will continue this progress to provide clear, measurable guidance for multifamily developments using modern technology.